raysmith619/TurtleBraille/README.md

 # TurtleBraille
 Migrating from resource_lib/turtle_braille/ to Canvas "Scraping" to generate Braille from intercepting each Turtle command and building as set of points to convert.
 The rationalle is to avoid an intimite understanding of each Turtle command and its translation into tkinter commands.
 # NOTE - in construction
-Not functional yet - scalling problems
+Not functional yet - scaling problems
 ## Example
 ## Simple Turtle Display with braille display overlay - erroneous Braille view
 The Braille view, overlayed, is scaled incorrectly, especially the vertical view is flipped.